Veeresh464/Intelligent-task-offloading-in-private-5G-networks/Private 5G Setup Guide/Steps-1-7/Step-6-Configure-COTS-ue.md

   Create APN.
 ```

-## Check if srsGNB and Open5gs are running correctly.
+## 4. Check if srsGNB and Open5gs are running correctly.

-## Put the Phone once in Aeroplane ✈️ Mode and check connectivity.
+## 5. Put the mobile once in Aeroplane ✈️ Mode and check connectivity.
+- If connected exit from here.
 ====================================================================================================================================================================

-## If still no connectivity use third party applications to put phone in NR Mode.
+## 6. If still no connectivity use third party applications to put phone in NR Mode.

 We used `Netmonster` can be downloaded from Playstore.

 ![image](https://github.com/user-attachments/assets/c330090c-b70e-4921-b32a-2045a6bd5297)